aurelia/framework/doc/article/en-US/the-aurelia-cli.md

 Notice that we've added a `resources` array.
 Here we can provide a list of additional files to be included with the bundle.
 These files are relative to the `path` designated above and must include the file extension.
 You can also use glob patterns in place of exact file names.

+> Info
-> Note: Remember that CSS bundled in this was is bundled as a text resource designed to be required in your view.
+> Remember that CSS bundled in this way is bundled as a text resource designed to be required in your view.
 To load the Bootstrap css file in a view, use `<require from="bootstrap/css/bootstrap.css"></require>`.
 Notice that the module name derives from combining the `name` property with the resource.

 ### A Very Stubborn Legacy Library